How Can a Workers' Compensation Attorney Help?

 There are plenty of personal injury law firms to choose from in Southern California, especially in the city of Los Angeles.
 However, not every firm is capable of taking on workers’ compensation cases.

-At Angeleno Accident Lawyers, our legal team specializes in workers’ comp laws and holds a strong 99% success rate for the cases we take on.
+At Angeleno Accident Lawyers, our legal team specializes in California workers’ compensation laws and holds a strong 99% success rate for the cases we take on.
 Our attorneys are committed to our clients and advocate on their behalf to get them maximum compensation.

 Our legal team's accomplishments have earned us a top client satisfaction rating on Avvo, a place on the Multi-Million Dollar Advocates Forum, and a selection to the Super Lawyers list.
 The firm’s lead attorney, Mr. Sean Vargas, also served as Pro Tem Judge at the Workers' Compensation Appeals Board (WCAB).

-The workers' compensation lawyers at our firm follow a billing structure based on contingency, so if we cannot secure maximum compensation, you will not be billed for our services.
-Our goal is to improve your recovery and ensure you are properly compensated for any and all injuries sustained.
+The workers' compensation lawyers at our firm follow a billing structure based on a contingency fee basis, so if we cannot secure maximum compensation, you will not be billed for our services.
+Our goal is to improve your recovery and ensure you are properly compensated for any and all workplace injuries sustained.